Marc Pubill

-Marc Pubill Pagès (born 20 June 2003) is a Spanish professional footballer who plays as a right-back for club Atlético Madrid.
+Marc Pubill Pagès (born 20 June 2003) is a Spanish professional footballer who plays as a right-back or centre-back for club Atlético Madrid and the Spain national team.

 Club career

 Levante

 Born in Terrassa, Barcelona, Catalonia, Pubill represented CE Manresa, RCD Espanyol, Club Gimnàstic de Manresa and Levante UD as a youth.
 On 13 December 2020, while still a youth, he made his senior debut with the latter's reserves by playing the last 11 minutes of a 1–0 Segunda División B home loss against Hércules CF.

 Pubill scored his first senior goal on 17 October 2021, netting the B's third in a 3–0 away win over the same opponent.
 On 3 December, he renewed his contract with the club until 2026.

 Pubill made his first team – and La Liga – debut on 20 December 2021, starting in a 4–3 home loss against rivals Valencia CF. He scored his first professional goal on 5 February 2023, netting the opener in a 2–1 Segunda División away win over FC Cartagena.